 Our lip lift surgeons in Utah, Drs.
-Henstrom and Thompson, understand the proportions of the face and provide beautiful, subtle results for many lip lift patients.
-Learn more about how to choose a plastic surgeon in Utah HERE.
+Henstrom, Thompson, and Manning understand the proportions of the face and provide beautiful, subtle results for many lip lift patients.
+Learn more about how to choose a plastic surgeon in Utah.

 A good candidate for a lip lift in Utah is someone desiring a more permanent option for upper lip enhancement and/or has a disproportionate length between the upper lip and nostrils.
 Lip lift patients are typically in their 50s or older, but younger patients with a naturally longer lip are also excellent candidates.